 Space Strategies 2017 - Overview

-This is your planning team’s opportunity to see what new space initiatives are doing to transform utilization and cost models.
-Here you’ll learn the new space utilization metrics, analytical techniques, facility planning and interior design concepts, space allocation solutions, technology systems, and cost models to advance your institution’s goals for:
+This is your planning team’s opportunity to learn the new space utilization metrics, analytical techniques, space planning and interior design concepts, space allocation solutions, technology systems, and cost models to advance your institution’s goals for:

 - More accurate utilization studies, metrics, and analytical techniques